Island Exhibit Displays - Peninsula Display Booths

 Is it an aluminum extrusion display or an island display?
 Yes!
 Here is an example of a 20x20 aluminum extrusion island display.
 The curved walls face outward in all directions absolutely forcing people to notice.
 The overhead sign is supported by the structure and being circular too can be seen from all directions.
 You are exhibiting at a trade show because you want people to see you and we will make sure that is exactly what happens.

-Here we show an example of how we can have private conference rooms in a very open looking space.
+Here we show an example of how we can have private conference rooms in one of our very open looking island exhibit displays.
 The front wall also hides a large storage area for brochures, trade show giveaways and whatever you need to keep tucked away out of sight.
 We custom design the overhanging sign to match everything else and finish this exhibit booth off with a matching podium.

 A cone shaped sign at the top of your booth does two things.
 The shape makes it visible from all sides and the curves also allow for lights shining upward to illuminate your logo.
 Let's make it easy for your existing customers to find your booth at the trade show and encourage potential new customers to come and take a look.